MarkNenadov/quothy/README.md

 React site for displaying book quotes.

+Using React/Typescript/TailwindCSS.

 https://quotes.marknenadov.com/

-### Lighthouse Scores
+## Lighthouse Scores

-As of Dec 2023, this site has the following lighthouse scores
+As of Dec 16, 2023, this site has the following lighthouse scores

-Performance: 99
+Performance: 100
-Accessibility: 90
+Accessibility: 95
 Best Practices: 100
-SEO: 92
+SEO: 100